 - The allotment for Python objects of heap space is the sole work of Python’s memory manager.
 In fact, the core API also gives access to a number of tools for the programmer to code.

-- The garbage collector that is inbuilt in Python recycles all the unused memory.
+- The garbage collector that is inbuilt into Python recycles all the unused memory.
 As a result, this memory is made available to the heap space.

 Question 17.
 Describe what is Pythonpath?